Rock Rose

 Maintenance

 Requires little care once established.
-Although its native habitat in Texas is from the Edwards plateau south to the Rio Grande Plains and Trans-Pecos area, it adapts to a wide range of soil types and is popular in nurseries.
-Flowers spring to fall.
+Although its native to the Edwards Plateau Ecoregion, it adapts to a wide range of soil types and is popular in nurseries.
 Tends to get leggy, light pruning will encourage bushiness.
 Mildew is unavoidable – sometimes more sun will help make it go away.
-Propagation: seed, softwood cutting.
+Native habitat: dry, rocky woods and slopes, pastures, savannas, ditches, ravines, depressions, open woodlands.

 Blooms April-November.
 A small, branched shrub with velvety, scalloped leaves.
 Rose colored hibiscus-like flowers have a yellow column formed by the pistil and stamens.
 The fruit is a 5-lobed capsule.